"Stranger Things" Star Dacre Montgomery Breaks Down Billy's Huge Season 3

 Dacre Montgomery: "Really, really nervous.
 It's the [Duffer Brothers'] story that we're bringing to life, but you put so much of your own experience and your heart and soul into it.
 It's like anything personal — you're shitting yourself waiting, like, oh my God, I can't.
 But I'm excited.
 The nerves are just about fulfilling my end of the deal."

 Since you can't really talk about what happens to Billy, do you have an elevator pitch for season 3?
-What can we get hyped about?
+What should we get hyped about?

 "Look, it's high stakes.
 The CGI is huge.
 The sets are amazing.
 The mall was like being in a mall from the 1980s, as far as I can guess — I wasn't born in the '80s.
 I'm excited for people to go on this story journey with Billy that I think is so rewarding for his character at the end, those redemptive qualities."